What is a Tree?

 Warren Park

-What is a Tree? launched on Arbor Day 2023, and will have its next activation on Arbor Day 2024.
-Join us again for A Year in the Life of a Tree on Friday, April 26.
+What is a Tree? launched on Arbor Day 2023, and was followed with another guided walk on Arbor Day 2024.
 In the coming seasons, we encourage you to experience this project on your own by finding a Mother Tree in the northeast corner of Warren Park, and proceeding along the walking path clockwise (to the left) at the first branch.
 What is a Tree? prompts you to observe, interact, personify, and engage with the arboreal inhabitants of the park.
 Below is a growing body of resources to help relate to and learn about trees.

 We acknowledge that the Chicago we know sits on the unceded ancestral lands of the Council of Three Fires: Ojibwe, Odawa, and Potawatomi as well as over a dozen tribes including the Miami Nation, Ho-Chunk Nation, Menominee Tribe, Sac and Fox Nation that called this land home.
 We explore this land with respect of the past, present, and future, for reparations for the harm that was allowed to occur.